- May 20, 1981

-Frosty, which is Winterbottom's nickname, was involved in racing since his childhood, driving karting and motorbikes 50 cc events, but he also raced in a dirt Mini-Speedcar and won the New South Wales and Australian Capital Territory championship titles.
+Frosty, what is Winterbottom's nickname, was involved in racing since his childhood, driving karting and motorbikes 50 cc events, but he also raced in a dirt Mini-Speedcar and won the New South Wales and Australian Capital Territory championship titles.

 However, it was in the karting races that Winterbottom showed his racing talent, winning many national and international competitions.
 In 2001 he was crowned as the Australian Formula A Kart champion which was enough to secure him a move onto a higher level.

 In the same year, Winterbottom made his debut in Formula Ford and finished the season in second place, winning four races.
 That success pushed him to move further into the Australian Formula Ford Championship in 2002 when he once more finished that campaign like a runner-up with five race victories.

 The next step in Mark’s career was racing in the V8 development series, sponsored by Konica.
 The year of 2003 was very good for him as he scored five round victories, driving a Ford Falcon for Stone Brothers Racing.
 He won the championship title and showed that heps ready for a progress to the V8 Supercars Championship.

 In 2004 he moved into V8 Supercars Championship as a full-time driver, competing for Larkham Motor Sport team.
 Most notable results in that phase of Winterbottom’s career were fifth place at Bathurst and sixth at Sandown.